Skip to main content

 • SMO 3: International Standards on Auditing

-The Audit Law No. XIII-96 of 2017 adopts ISA as issued by the IAASB and requires statutory audits to be performed according to the standards.
-The Audit Law also states that the Authority of Audit, Accounting, Property Valuation and Insolvency Management (AAAPVIM), as the public oversight body, is to translate the ISA and publish them on its website.
-The AAAPVIM has translated and published ISA effective as of December 15, 2022 (i.e., the 2021 IAASB Handbook).
+Audit Law No. VIII-1227 of 1999 requires statutory audits in Lithuania to be conducted in accordance with International Standards on Auditing (ISA) as issued by the International Auditing and Assurance Standards Board.
+The Authority of Audit, Accounting, Property Valuation and Insolvency Management (AAAPVIM), as the public oversight authority, is responsible for translating ISA and publishing them for application in the jurisdiction.
+AAAPVIM has translated and published ISA effective as of December 15, 2023.

 Current Status: Sustain